-MAHLE has established a track record of relatively low financial leverage metrics (below 3x during the years 2016-18), good liquidity and modest shareholder distributions.
-We consider the financial policy, which includes a declared net debt/EBITDA target of below 2x (company defined), as well as very low shareholder distributions to the MAHLE Foundation as conservative.
+We consider MAHLE's financial policy, which includes a declared net debt/EBITDA target of below 2x (company defined), as well as very low shareholder distributions to the MAHLE Foundation as conservative.

 Since 2014, MAHLE has made several tuck-in acquisitions, including the acquisition of Letrika (2014, €242m sales), Delphi Thermal (2015, €1,066m sales) and Keihin Air Conditioning (2021, €234m sales).
 All other acquisitions had sales of less than €100 million.
 The acquisitions were focused on expanding MAHLE's product offering and enhance its technological expertise as well as its global footprint.
-MAHLE also entered into several Joint Ventures, including a JV with Faurecia (Ba2 stable) in the area of interior thermal management, which saves investment spending.
+MAHLE also entered into several Joint Ventures, which save investment spending.
 Given MAHLE's ownership structure, all acquisitions need to be funded with cash or additional debt.
 During 2016-19, MAHLE spent a total of slightly less than €300 million for acquisitions.
 With its, we consider MAHLE's M&A strategy as conservative, with the risk of larger debt-funded acquisitions being relatively small.